 Known for his good looks and aristocratic style (the son of an investment banker, Lindsay graduated from the Episcopal boarding school St. Paul’s and went on to study at Yale), Lindsay became a national celebrity who sought to incorporate the mood of the late 1960s into his administration.

 Elected in a three-way race that included National Review founder William F. Buckley, Mayor Lindsay inherited a subway strike that began on January 1, 1966 — his first day in office.
 During his two terms, Lindsay encouraged “happenings” in Central Park, appeared frequently on “The Tonight Show” with Johnny Carson, and faced racial tensions in the city with a strong chin and a willingness to mingle with ordinary citizens.

 Contributing writer Taliesin prefers a nom de plume due to his position in the Federal Government.
-Currently residing in the Washington, DC area, Taliesin grew up in the South.
-He holds advanced degrees from Harvard and Cornell.
+He grew up in the South and holds advanced degrees from Harvard and Cornell.